mohamedahmed990/install-oracle-grid-infra-release-update-19.25/Documentation.md

 ## **Patch Installation**

   -  The patch instructions will differ based on the configuration of the Grid infrastructure and the Oracle RAC database homes.

   -  The most common configurations are listed as follows:

-    Case 1: Oracle RAC, where the Grid home and the Oracle homes are not shared and Oracle ACFS file system is not configured
+      -  Case 1: Oracle RAC, where the Grid home and the Oracle homes are not shared and Oracle ACFS file system is not configured

-    Case 2: Oracle RAC, where the Grid home is not shared, Oracle home is shared, and Oracle ACFS may be used
+      -  Case 2: Oracle RAC, where the Grid home is not shared, Oracle home is shared, and Oracle ACFS may be used

-    Case 3: Single-instance homes not managed by Oracle Grid Infrastructure
+      -  Case 3: Single-instance homes not managed by Oracle Grid Infrastructure

+  -  Our configuration of the Grid infrastructure and the Oracle RAC database homes is case 1 , so we will apply installation instructions as follow:

+      -As root user, execute the following command on each node of the cluster:

+         ```bash

+             <GI_HOME>/OPatch/opatchauto apply <UNZIPPED_PATCH_LOCATION>/36916690

+             cd <UNZIPPED_PATCH_LOCATION>